yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **May 2026**
+I am honored to receive the NSF CAREER award for my research "CAREER:
+Enabling Human-Guided AI for Code"!
+Thank you, NSF!

 * **Jan 2026**
 Congratulations to Zihan and Yueke, for their paper
 being accepted to CSCW 2026!
 Their paper presents a comparative study on the large scale OSS and OSS4SG repositories on GitHub for contributor's life time trajectories and explored how to use OSS4SG as a motivating factor to improve and sustain the participation in OSS in general.